pkrumins/dnode/README.markdown

 For the most part, when a method supplies a single return value, the callback function should be the method's last argument, like blocks in ruby.
+Incidentally, this module was inspired by ruby's DRb.

 Protocol
 ========